learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 ## PCA Projection to 2D Space

-We shall now project the original data which is 4 dimensional into 2 dimensions.
-Remember,  there usually isn’t a particular meaning assigned to each principal component.
+Now its time to perform PCA!
+Project the original data which is 4 dimensional into 2 dimensions.
 The new components are just the two main dimensions of variance present in the data.
-To perform `PCA` with sk-learn, we need to import it first and create an instance of PCA while defining the number of principal components.

 - Initialize an instance of PCA from scikit-learn with 2 components
 - Fit the data to the model